-- 4.8 The Lowfield School site comprises the location of a former 11-16 Secondary School which ceased to be used in 2010 and has subsequently been demolished.
+The Lowfield School site comprises the location of a former 11-16 Secondary School which ceased to be used in 2010 and has subsequently been demolished.
 The associated playing field has until recently been utilised by Woodthorpe Wanderers Junior Football Team for matches and training, although that has now ceased with the relocation of the team to Dringhouses.
 The site has since 2014 been identified as a potential development site for a mix of uses with a predominance of residential.
-It forms a draft allocation within the 2018 Draft Plan as a housing site..
-The 2018 Strategic Housing Land Availability Assessment identifies a deliverable five year housing land supply which is compliant with the NPPF based upon an accepted methodology making allowance for previous under provision.
-The present application site forms an important element within the supply trajectory within the document for delivery in the short to medium term.
+It forms a draft allocation within the 2018 Draft Plan as a housing site and as such contributes to the Council's 5 year housing land supply of deliverable sites.
 Central Government Planning Policy as outlined in the National Planning Policy Framework within paragraph 8 identifies the provision of access to a range of housing opportunities as an important element of the presumption in favour of sustainable development underwriting the document.
-As such the development is considered to be acceptable in principle in land use terms. - 4.9 Objectors have questioned the principle of development and have raised concerns that the proposal may be treated as being premature in terms of the process of consultation and preparation of the 2018 Draft Plan.
+As such the development is considered to be acceptable in principle in land use terms.

+- 4.10 Objectors have questioned the principle of development and have raised concerns that the proposal may be treated as being premature in terms of the process of consultation and preparation of the 2018 Draft Plan.
 The NPPF is however clear that developments may only be treated as premature in respect of development proposals which are individually so substantial, or whose cumulative effect would be so significant, that to grant permission would prejudice the outcome of the plan making process by predetermining decisions about the scale, location or phasing of new development which ought properly to be taken in the development plan context.
-The current proposal envisages a modest but significant residential development within the context of a draft allocation within the 2018 Draft Plan and identified within the 5 year housing land supply.
-As such it is not considered to be prejudicial to the local plan process.
+The current proposal envisages a modest but significant residential development within the context of a draft allocation within the 2018 Draft Plan and identified as making a contribution to the identified 5 year housing land supply.
+As such it is not considered to be of such a scale as to be prejudicial to the local plan process.
 Policy H1 of the 2018 Draft Plan furthermore indicates that planning permission would be supported for the early release of allocated sites where the release of other sites would not be prejudiced and the infrastructure requirements of the site may easily be met.
-Both criteria are satisfied by the current proposal. - 4.10 Policy HW1 of the 2018 Draft Plan identifies that community facilities such as schools should continue in use or be converted into an alternative community use unless it can be demonstrated that they no longer provide a community use or are capable of fulfilling a community use.
-The former School buildings have been cleared to foundation level following on from a major fire and as such the site no longer fulfils a community use and the principle of the development is therefore acceptable.
+Both criteria are satisfied by the current proposal. - 4.11 Policy HW1 of the 2018 Draft Plan identifies that community facilities such as schools should continue in use or be converted into an alternative community use unless it can be demonstrated that they no longer provide a community use or are capable of fulfilling a community use.
+The former school buildings have been cleared to foundation level following on from a major fire and as such the site no longer fulfils a community use and the principle of the development is therefore acceptable.